 - 4.1.1 The items contained in Section 3, General Safety Requirements, shall be included in the review of this section. - 4.1.2 The employer shall ensure that the arborists' training and degree of training in electrical hazards are determined by the risk to the arborist for the hazard(s) involved.
-Such training shall include, but is not limited to: - a) the minimum approach distance (MAD) for the maximum voltage within the area as well as the skills and techniques necessary to maintain that distance; - b) that under normal operating conditions, electric supply lines are energized and could cause serious injury or death if direct contact or indirect contact occurs; - c) that in situations of abnormal conditions, such as severe storms or other natural disasters, or abnormal electric supply line system configurations, all wires and cables, including communication lines, may carry deadly voltages.
-During such conditions, all utility infrastructure should be treated as energized, as both direct and indirect contact could result in serious injury or even death; - d) that the human body is conductive and will provide a path for the flow of electricity to a grounded object or to the ground itself; - e) that vegetation is conductive; and - f) that electric shock resulting in serious injuries or electrocution (death) can occur from direct contact with an energized electric supply line or indirect contact with an energized tree part, tool, or equipment, the human body, or other energized object.
-Step potential and touch potential are forms of indirect contact. - 4.1.3 A qualified arborist shall inspect the work site to determine whether an electrical hazard as described in this section exists and shall consult with the electrical system owner/operator if uncertain about the presence or nature of an electrical hazard before performing arboricultural operations. - 4.1.4 Storm work and emergency conditions create abnormal hazards.
-Arborists performing work in the aftermath of storm or similar emergency conditions shall be trained in special hazards related to this type of work.
-When the applicable MAD cannot be maintained, work shall stop, and the arborist in charge shall develop an electrical hazard abatement plan with the designated electrical system owner/operator supervisor.
+Such training shall include, but is not limited to: - a) the minimum approach distance (MAD) for the maximum voltage within the area as well as the skills and techniques necessary to maintain that distance. - b) that under normal operating conditions, electric supply lines are energized and could cause serious injury or death if direct contact or indirect contact occurs: - c) that underin situations of abnormal conditions, such as severe storms or configuration (e.g.,other natural disasters), or abnormal electric supply line system configurations, all wires and cables have the potential to become energized.
+In such situations, including communication lines, may carry deadly voltages.
+During such conditions, all utility infrastructure is toshould be considered treated as energized, as both direct and indirect contact could cause result in serious injury or even death if direct or indirect contact occurs; - d) that the human body is conductive and will provide a path for the flow of electricity to a grounded object or to the ground itself: - e) that vegetation is conductive; and - f) that electric shock that can resultresulting in debilitatingserious injuries and may lead toor electrocution (death) that may arise can occur from direct contact with an energized electric supply line or indirect contact with an energized tree part, tool, or equipment, the human body, or other energized object.
+Step potential and touch potential are forms of indirect contact. - 4.1.3 A qualified arborist shall inspect the work site to determine whether an electrical hazard as described in this section exists and shall consult with the electrical system owner/operator if uncertain about the presence or nature of an electrical hazard before climbing, otherwise entering, or performing work in or on a tree arboricultural operations. - 4.1.4 Storm work and emergency conditions create abnormal hazards.
+Arborists performing work in the aftermath of storm or similar emergency conditions shall be trained in special hazards.
+Only authorized representatives of the electric utility related to this type of work.
+When the applicable MAD cannot be maintained, work shall stop, and the arborist in charge shall develop an electrical hazard abatement plan with the designated electrical system owner/operator/owner shall perform tree work in these situations where energized electric supply lines electrical conductors are involved. supervisor.